hashicorp/terraform-provider-google/website/docs/provider_reference.html.markdown

-  below for requests which use batching) Batching is really only needed for resources where several requests are made at the same time to an underlying GCP resource protected by a fairly low default quota, or with very slow operations with slower eventual propagatation.
+  below for requests which use batching) Batching is really only needed for resources where several requests are made at the same time to an underlying GCP resource protected by a fairly low default quota, or with very slow operations with slower eventual propagation.
 If you're not completely sure what you are doing, avoid setting custom batching configuration.

 **So far, batching is implemented for**: